wclaybaugh/2017/topics.md

 - [Law of Large Numbers: Averages converge] (wiki/LLN.html)
 - [Central Limit Theorem: The particular average you get follows a normal distribution] (wiki/CLT.html)
 - Hoefding's Inequality: Even finite sums aren't too wrong
+- TODO: roll back this CLT to just talk about sums of RVs; talk about utility in "in practice"(?)

 ### Foundations - Distributions
 - Distributions Cheat Sheet